People

 Core Team

-Dr Abeba Birhane
+Abeba Birhane

-Dr Abeba Birhane(she/her)
+Abeba Birhane(she/her)

-Founder & Principal Investigator
+Assistant Professor, Founder & Principal Investigator of AIAL

-Dr Abeba Birhane founded and leads the AI Accountability Lab (AIAL) at Trinity College Dublin.
+Abeba Birhane founded and leads the AI Accountability Lab (AIAL) at Trinity College Dublin.
 She received her PhD in 2022 from University College Dublin and is currently a Research Fellow at the School of Computer Science and Statistics in Trinity College Dublin.

-Dr Birhane researches AI accountability, with a particular focus on audits of AI models and training datasets – work for which she was featured on the TIME100 Most Influential People in AI list in 2023.
+Dr Birhane researches AI accountability, with a particular focus on audits of AI models and training datasets, work for which she was featured on the TIME100 Most Influential People in AI list in 2023.
 Dr. Birhane also served on the United Nations Secretary-General’s AI Advisory Body and the AI Advisory Council in Ireland.

-Dr Harshvardhan Pandit
+Harshvardhan Pandit

-Dr Harshvardhan Pandit(he/him)
+Harshvardhan Pandit(he/him)

 Research Fellow